GOODVOICE

 Urban areas in Greece, especially preeminent cities like Athens and Thessaloniki, tend to have better educational opportunities than rural areas.
 These cities have more schools, better facilities, and a more comprehensive range of academic programs.
 Students in urban areas also have better access to extracurricular activities, private tutoring, and higher education institutions (OECD, 2011).

-Concentrating resources and opportunities in urban areas contributes to higher academic performance and better student educational outcomes.
+Concentrating resources and opportunities in urban areas contributes to higher academic performance and better educational outcomes for students.
 However, this also creates disparities between students in urban and rural areas, leading to unequal educational opportunities (World Bank, 2017).

 Rural Areas

-The Greek government has tried to address these disparities by investing in rural education, including new schools, teacher training programs, and initiatives to improve access to education in remote areas.
-However, there still needs to be a significant gap between rural and urban educational opportunities (European Commission, 2019).
+The Greek government has tried to address these disparities by investing in rural education, including the construction of new schools, teacher training programs, and initiatives to improve access to education in remote areas.
+However, there remains a significant gap between rural and urban educational opportunities (European Commission, 2019).

 Policy and Strategy Recommendations

-Greece can adopt several best practices from leading educational systems in Europe and Asia to enhance its education system.
+Greece can adopt several best practices from leading educational systems to improve its own.
 Here are eight pillar policies/strategies supported by statistics and examples:

 Increase Education Funding